aleks-kudriavtsev/hackaging_theories/docs/iteration_plan.md

 - Run `python scripts/run_full_cycle.py --workdir data/pipeline --force` to rebuild
   `data/cache/bootstrap_ontology.json`.
 Inspect the `queries` and `reviews` sections in the cache file to confirm the new seeds were executed and captured.
+- When running with verification enabled, capture the intermediate hierarchies by instantiating `BootstrapVerificationRecorder` around the review extraction loop (see `theories_pipeline.review_bootstrap`).
+Each call to `record(...)` writes a `bootstrap_results.jsonl` trace for manual inspection while `finalise()` creates a `node_report.json` summary containing per-review node counts.

 ## Step 3 – Filtering & classification pass
 - After bootstrap completes, allow the classifier to filter noise by checking